MicrosoftDocs/learn/learn-pr/azure/monitor-azure-private-5g-core-service/includes/4-issue-diagnosis.md

 To enable diagnostics package collection, you need to specify the following information:

 - A storage account for storing your diagnostics package.
-- A managed identity that has the write access to the storage account.
+- A managed identity that has write access to the storage account.

   Azure Private 5G Core uses this identity to upload the collected package to your specified storage account.